D

 "I want to know WHERE on the Store a user landed on my PDP from — not just whether they searched for a keyword.
 Specifically: which collection / rail / surface inside the Store led them to my app's page."

 — Dave Smits · 4 June 2026.
-One of three concrete pain points he raised; this one stands alone.

 WHY IT'S WORSE THAN A KEYWORD GAP